haxshith/Title-Grid/README.md

-It is basic title grid made of leanring and deep diving in javascript.
+It is basic title grid.